aphp/edsnlp/docs/pipelines/trainable/index.md

 # Trainable components overview

-In addition to its rule-based pipeline components, EDS-NLP offers new trainable pipelines to fit and run machine learning models for classic information extraction tasks.
+In addition to its rule-based pipeline components, EDS-NLP offers new trainable pipelines to fit and run machine learning models for classic biomedical information extraction tasks.

 ## Available components :